engaging-computing/iSENSE-API/C++/README.md

 It is recommended that you compile any projects using the iSENSE C++ API code using either Linux or Mac OS X.

 The API code works in windows but it is not as easy to setup and requires using Visual Studios.

+The C++ API uses the libcurl library for C / C++.
-Some of these examples use cURL through the libcURL library for C. Below is the setup guide for various operating systems.
+Below is the setup guide for various operating systems.

 ##Linux
 You can get libcurl on Linux (Ubuntu/Debian) by running the following commands: